ijwilson/diversit-tag/README.md

 ![plot of closest tags](fig/closest.png)

-We can see how there is a large cluster of tags that are a single step away from the most frequent tag.
+We can see how there is a cluster of tags that are a single step away from the most frequent tag.

 ## Estimating Nei's G